abuiles/ember-101/computed-properties-and-observers.md

 ## Computed Properties gotchas

-Computed properties and observers are normally fired whenever we call set on the property they depend on.
+Computed properties and observers are normally fired whenever we call `this.set()` on the property they depend on.
 The downside of this is that they will be recalculated even if the value is the same.
-Also, if we are using version 1.7 of Ember, there are some bugs that cause computed properties and observers to misbehave under some circumstances.

-Some of the bugs have been fixed in the upcoming version of Ember (1.8), but computed properties and observers are still being called even if the property doesn't change.

 Fortunately for us, [Gavin Joyce](https://twitter.com/gavinjoyce) wrote an **ember-cli-addon** called